ITU-BDSA2025-GROUP4/Chirp/docs/report.md

 ## How to run test suite locally
 ### Prerequisites
-Some of the test suite uses Playwright, so ensure it is installed.
+Some parts of the test suite rely on Playwright.
+Please ensure that Playwright is installed before running the tests.

 ### Running the tests
 Assuming you have local copy of the application repository, the simplest way to run the test suite is to run the helper script from the repository root: